MSDOToolz/ASenD3D/README.md

 # Setup

-Presently, ASenD3D is set up to be run in a Linux environment, though support for Windows and MacOS is intended to be added in the near future.
+Presently, ASenD3D is set up to be run in a Linux (specifically Ubuntu) environment, though support for Windows and MacOS is intended to be added in the near future.
 That said, it's use of external libraries/packages is relatively minimal so setup is rather straight-forward, and should need only minor modifications for other operating systems.

 The core solver and sensitivity tool of ASenD3D is written in Fortran, and users should be able to run from the pre-compiled binaries included in the 'bin' directory.
 But if the user has a preferred compiler, or wishes to modify the main source code, they will need to compile it themselves from source.
 Either way, the user must first clone the repository to their local machine as a first step.